 The CBC to BSC/RNC Cell-List contains a length parameter identifying the number of cell-identifications present in the list, a Cell-Id-Discriminator, which is common for all cell-identifications in the list, and a sequence of cell-identifications.

-Description of list elements:
+The list elements are described in table 9.3.5.1-1.

+Table 9.3.5.1-1: Cell-List - elements